m-m-adams/ChallengeServer/README.md

 Note that in many challenges the return value is a new problem that must be solved to get the flag.
 When you have a flag, the return will include the string 'Here is your flag:'

 There are other methods in the challenge interface class but they are not necessary to solve any problems

 Hints:

+General:
+The last character of all returns from the challenge server is "\n".
+Be aware of this when you're parsing out the problem

 Problem 1:
 You can solve this most easily using regex or a filter